 - Other losses

-It is very hard to answers questions such as how much compensation for broken metatarsal?’ or ”how much for a foot injury?’
+It is very hard to answer questions such as ‘how much compensation for broken metatarsal?’ or ”how much for a foot injury?’
 This is because every case is different.
-The table below gives the average settlement for foot injury of different types which will give you a general idea, with these figures coming courtesy of the Judicial College:
+The table below gives the average foot injury compensation payouts for UK claims, for different injury types.
+It could give you a general idea, with these figures coming courtesy of the Judicial College:

 |Foot||Minor||Ranging from simple injuries such as lacerations or heavy bruising to very minor breaks.||Up to £13,740|